-In part two of this paper I will look at this second form of awareness from a Polanyian point of view.
-Doing so will allow us to delve more deeply into the subject of the embodiment of the self, including the so called "mind-body problem".
+In part two of this paper I will look at this second form of awareness from a Polanyian perspective.
+Doing so will allow us to delve more deeply into the subject of the embodiment of the self, including the socalled "mind-body problem".
 The practice of trauma related therapy by humanistically oriented therapists like Kolk has resulted in discoveries which have direct bearing on how that problem may be conceived, not only confirming aspects of P&P's perspective but by implication I believe usefully extending and enhancing a Polanyian understanding of embodiment.